Read this article to learn how to avoid these 7 common packing mistakes, so you can pack like a professional.

-Considering the number of times that you move in your life, it’s no real surprise that you may not be an expert at packing.
-With the stress of a house move, you’d be forgiven for not knowing all the ins and outs of how to, say, safely pack a crystal vase in a box so it doesn’t get damaged during your move.
+Considering the number of times that you move in your life, it’s no real surprise you’re not an expert at packing.
+With the stress of a house move, how could you know all the ins and outs of how to, say, safely pack a crystal vase in a box for a safe removal.

-Removals is an area that has tips and tricks just like any other field, so read on to find out how you can avoid the most common problems and mistakes when you next come to pack away your life and move to pastures new.
+Removals is an area that has tips and tricks just like any other field, so read on to find out how you can avoid these 7 packing mistakes, on your next move.

 1. The wrong type of box